 College Funding Calculator

-A college education is a significant investment, and it’s important to clearly understand the costs involved before making any decisions.
+A college education is a significant investment, and it’s essential to understand the costs involved before making any decisions.
 A college funding calculator can be a helpful tool in this process.
 By inputting information about your current income, assets, and debts, you can get an estimated total of how much you’ll need to save for college.

 How Long Will My Money Last Calculator

 The How Long Will My Money Last Calculator can be a retirement planning tool for retirees and those close to retirement.
 The calculator is designed to help people estimate how long their retirement savings will last based on several factors, including their current age, retirement age, annual expenses, and investment return rate.
-A calculator is a helpful tool for retirement planning, as it can give people an idea of how long their retirement savings will last and how much they need to save each year to maintain their desired lifestyle in retirement.
+A calculator is a helpful tool for retirement planning.
+It can give people an idea of how long their retirement savings will last and how much they need to save each year to maintain their desired lifestyle in retirement.

 Retirement Age Calculator